Early childhood education: Curricula in early childhood care and education

 Curricula in early childhood care and education (ECCE) is the driving force behind any ECCE programme.
-It is ‘an integral part of the engine that, together with the energy and motivation of staff, provides the momentum that makes programmes live’.
+It is 'an integral part of the engine that, together with the energy and motivation of staff, provides the momentum that makes programmes live'.
 It follows therefore that the quality of a programme is greatly influenced by the quality of its curriculum.
 In early childhood, these may be programs for children or parents, including health and nutrition interventions and prenatal programs, as well as center-based programs for children.

 Barriers and challenges

 Children's learning potential and outcomes are negatively affected by exposure to violence, abuse and child labour.
 Thus, protecting young children from violence and exploitation is part of broad educational concerns.
 Due to difficulties and sensitivities around the issue of measuring and monitoring child protection violations and gaps in defining, collecting and analysing appropriate indicators, data coverage in this area is scant.
 However, proxy indicators can be used to assess the situation.
-For example, ratification of relevant international conventions indicates countries’ commitment to child protection.
+For example, ratification of relevant international conventions indicates countries' commitment to child protection.
 By April 2014, 194 countries had ratified the CRC3; and 179 had ratified the 1999 International Labour Organization's Convention (No. 182) concerning the elimination of the worst forms of child labour.
 However, many of these ratifications are yet to be given full effect through actual implementation of concrete measures.
 Globally, 150 million children aged 5–14 are estimated to be engaged in child labour.
 In conflict-affected poor countries, children are twice as likely to die before their fifth birthday compared to those in other poor countries.
-In industrialized countries, 4 per cent of children are physically abused each year and 10 per cent are neglected or psychologically abused.
+In industrialized countries, a study by UNESCO shows, 4 per cent of children are physically abused each year and 10 per cent are neglected or psychologically abused.

-In both developed and developing countries, children of the poor and the disadvantaged remain the least served.
-This exclusion persists against the evidence that the added value of early childhood care and education services are higher for them than for their more affluent counterparts, even when such services are of modest quality.
+In both developed and developing countries, children of the poor and the disadvantaged remain the least served, despite that the added value of early childhood care and education services are higher for them than for their more affluent counterparts, even when such services are of modest quality.
 While the problem is more intractable in developing countries, the developed world still does not equitably provide quality early childhood care and education services for all its children.
 In many European countries, children, mostly from low-income and immigrant families, do not have access to good quality early childhood care and education.

+The effect of early childhood programs tends to decrease from proof of concept trials to larger-scale programs.